Saeidbadamchi/saeidbadamchi.github.io/_posts/2020-02-02-Importing-Data-From-Excel-to-GAMS.md

   - Excel
 ---
 There are various methods to import data from excel to GAMS.
 GDXXRW is a similar to database tool that serves as an intermediate tool to transfer data in both directions.
 In this post I provide some simple and clean lines of code to utilize this useful tool in order to import data from excel to GAMS.
 I explain the code in a procedural manner so you can keep it in mind the steps you should carry on to import your desired data.

 # Step 1: Define sets and parameters you wish to import
 Remember that this step is neccessary!
-If you do not define define the sets and the parameters, compiler will result in error 140 (Unknown Symbol).
+If you do not define the sets and the parameters, compiler will result in error 140 (Unknown Symbol).
 ```gams
 set r, c;
 parameter p;